England–Scotland football rivalry: Club level

 Until 2007, the Scottish clubs held their own in meetings with English clubs, winning 13 and losing 12 of the 37 matches.
 Since 2007, the English clubs have been unbeaten in these fixtures.
 After a goalless draw between Manchester United and Rangers in the 2010–11 Champions League, The Daily Telegraph reporter Roddy Forsyth commented that the growing financial disparity between the two leagues was reflected in a below capacity attendance at Old Trafford, the defensive tactics used by Rangers, and the weakened team selection by United.
 Hearts suffered a record defeat against Tottenham in the 2011–12 UEFA Europa League, but performed more creditably against Liverpool in 2012–13.
-The most recent competitive meeting of clubs from the two countries was between Liverpool and Rangers in the 2022–23 UEFA Champions League.
+The most recent competitive meeting of clubs from the two countries was between Hibernian and Aston Villa in the 2023-24 UEFA Europa Conference League Play-off round.

 There have also been a number of other competitions between English and Scottish clubs.
 Before European competition started in 1955, the Coronation Cup was staged in 1953, to mark the coronation of Queen Elizabeth II.
 Four prominent clubs from each country participated in a knockout tournament, with Celtic and Hibernian defeating two English clubs each to reach the final, which Celtic won 2–0 at Hampden.
 A similar competition called the Empire Exhibition Trophy was staged in 1938, with Celtic defeating Everton 1–0 in the final at Ibrox.
 Back in 1902, the four-team British League Cup was staged, with both Rangers and Celtic defeating their English opponents to set up a final between them (this was before the Old Firm term came into use).

 In the 1970s, American oil giant Texaco sponsored the Texaco Cup, which was a knockout competition for clubs that had failed to qualify for the main European competitions.
 Interest in the competition soon waned, however, and Texaco withdrew their sponsorship after the 1974–75 season.
 The competition continued for a few years in the form of the Anglo-Scottish Cup, but it was discontinued in 1981.